-That’s exactly what Yoko Sekino Bove did recently.
+That’s exactly what Yoko Sekino Bove did.
 She conducted extensive tests to determine how several base glazes do with a wide variety of coloring oxides and carbonates.

 How is this information helpful if results vary, you may ask.
 Well, though you may not get exactly the exact results that Yoko got, by examining the glazes in this chart you can speculate and make more informed adjustments with your materials. – Jennifer Poellot Harnetty, editor.

 There are so many wonderful books, websites and even software that feature spectacular glaze formulas; so one may wonder why this article should be introduced to you.
 The focus of this research was to establish a comprehensive visual library for everyone.
 Rather than just providing the reader with a few promising glaze formulas, this reference is a guideline.
 Because it is a guide, there are some test tiles that do not provide immediate use other than the suggestion of what to avoid, or the percentages of certain chemicals that exceed the safe food-serving level, etc., but I believe that this research will be a good tool for those who wish to experiment with, and push the boundaries of, mid-range firing.

 Many people may be thinking about switching their firing method from high-fire to mid-range.
 For instance, students who recently graduated and lost access to school gas kilns, people with a day job and those who work in their garage studios, or production potters who are concerned about fuel conservation and energy savings.
 This reference is intended as a tool for those people to start glaze experimentation at mid-range that can be accomplished with minimal resources.